-- Affirms the country's commitment to nurturing and protecting the well-being of the individual, the family, communities and the Nation (preamble) - Guarantees every person the right to freedom and security of the person, which includes the right not to be subjected to any form of violence from either public or private sources (Article 29 (c)) and subjected to torture in any manner whether physical or psychological (29(d)) - Guarantees every child the right to be protected from abuse, neglect, harmful cultural practices, all forms of violence, inhuman treatment and punishment (Article 53 (1) (d)) - Mandates the Parliament to enact legislation providing for the protection, rights and welfare of victims of offences (Article 50 (9)).
+- Affirms the country's commitment to nurturing and protecting the wellbeing of the individual, the family, communities and the Nation (preamble) - Guarantees every person the right to freedom and security of the person, which includes the right not to be subjected to any form of violence from either public or private sources (Article 29 (c)) and subjected to torture in any manner whether physical or psychological (29(d)) - Guarantees every child the right to be protected from abuse, neglect, harmful cultural practices, all forms of violence, inhuman treatment and punishment (Article 53 (1) (d)) - Mandates the Parliament to enact legislation providing for the protection, rights and welfare of victims of offences (Article 50 (9)). - A political party shall not engage in or encourage violence by, or intimidation of, its members, supporters, opponents or any other person; Article 91 (2) (b).